strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Question01.md

 ![Prim's run times x M*N\label{fig:MNPrim}](img/MNPrim.png)

-It then follows a single graph comparing the run times of the three algorithms in order to analyze and compare the behaviour of the three implementations on the same instances and determine the most efficient one.
+It then follows a single graph comparing the run times of the three algorithms in order to analyze and compare the behavior of the three implementations on the same instances and determine the most efficient one.

 ![Algorithms comparison\label{fig:comparison}](img/Algorithms_comparison.png)